-Taxonomy-aligned

-activities are expressed as a share of:
+Taxonomy-aligned activities are expressed as a share of:

-turnover
+- turnover

 reflecting the

 share of revenue

 from green

 activities of

 Investee

 companies

-capital
+- capital

+expenditure

+(CapEx) showing

+the green

+investments made

+by investee

+companies, e.g.

+for a transition to

+a green economy.

-operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- operational expenditure (OpEx) reflecting green operational activities of investee companies.